viebel/klipse/tutorial.md

-## Tutorial
+# Tutorial

 Tutorial Summary
 ----------

-1. init project
+1. Init project
-2. figwheel
+2. Figwheel
-3. compiler functions
+3. Compiler functions
-4. om.next
+4. Om.next

-1- Init Project
+1- Init project
 ----------

 Create a new project directory, switch into it, add a `project.clj` configuration file to it.